namtoki/English/03_usage_verb.md

 - [idiom] heard back from:              Have you `heard back from` the company?
 - [idiom] have a problem with:          困っている / 苦手だ / `I have a problem with` his table manners.
 - [idiom] usually end up V-ing:         I `usually end up` getting fast food.
+- [idiom] put O on hold:                We are going to `put this project on hold`. / Can you `put it on hold`?
+- [idiom] find oneself V-ing:           I often `find myself keeping` an eye on the stock market.
+- [idiom] bring back memories:          This song `brings back memories!`